Experimental Interaction Design

 Prototype

-So I imagined an alternative in which the amount of time it takes for a message to be put together is the amount of time it takes to be read by the receiver.
-Essentially, if you are taking longer to type a message together, it will take that increased amount of time to appear.
-To ensure that this would keep people in control, this would be a setting user could turn on and off based on the contact.
+I imagined an alternative where the time it takes to compose a message matches the time it takes for the receiver to read it.
+Essentially, if you take longer to type a message, it will take that increased amount of time to appear.
+To keep users in control, this feature could be toggled on and off based on the contact.

 This is an example of a prototype that displayed an argument using this affordance.

-What I found was that the prototype DID stir people up.
+During my testing, it was unclear if people would prefer to text this way or not.
 Some people were furious describing it might feel like someone was torturing them by writing slowly.
 Others were introspective wondering about the power dynamics that would be revealed that were once hidden.

-As it now, the only way we can modify text spaces is through emojis and Bitmojis.
-Yet, they ask us to try to take our complicated thoughts and fit them into comically colored circular faces.
+Currently, the only way to modify text spaces is through emojis and Bitmojis, which ask us to condense our complex thoughts into comically colored circular faces.

-I hope that this project inspires us to review what technology should be and how we should be seen in it.
-Should technology work to allow us express every detail of ourselves?
-Or should we keep technology at arms length, and only input specific partial aspects of ourselves?
+I hope this project inspires us to rethink what technology should be and how we should be seen in it.